swhook52/dotnetcore-blog/README.md

 ## Running the Example
 First, you'll need the correct version of the dotnet sdk.
 You can get that here: [https://www.microsoft.com/net/download/core#/current](https://www.microsoft.com/net/download/core#/current).
 Be careful to be on the right tab.
 There is an 'LTS' (Long Term Support) tab that typically has an older version of the SDK.
 You want to look at the 'Latest' tab.
-I'm using the `.NET Core 1.1 SDK - Installer x64` and the `Visual Studio 2017 Tools`.

 Next, you'll need to create your secret appsettings file.
 As shown in `core-blob.api\Startup.cs`, you will need an `appsettings.secrets.json` file in your API root (right next to the existing `appsettings.json` for the API).
 This will hold your connection string for your database.
 You can look at `appsettings.json` to see the format that you need to use, but it should look something like this, depending on your connection, mine is using a local database.